todd-herbert/heltec-eink-modules/docs/API.md

 ### `setWindow()`
 Draw to only a particular part of the screen ("a window"), leaving the remainder unchanged.
 Call before the `calculating()` loop.

-Window parameters are intepreted in the context of the current rotation.
-Avoid calling rotation between `setWindow()` and the start of the `calculating()` loop, or you will find that your window does not end up where you had intended!
+Window parameters are intepreted in the context of the current rotation and flip.
+Avoid calling `setRotation()` , or `setFlip()` between `setWindow()` and the start of the `calculating()` loop, or you will find that your window does not end up where you had intended!

 Because of a hardware limitation, window width (or height, if you are using a landscape rotation) is always a multiple of 8.
 Any value given will be automatically rounded up to the nearest multiple.
 For your convenience, these new "rounded up" dimensions are available through the `.bounds.window` feature.
 In this way, you can draw your graphics to cover the slightly expanded window, and work around the limitation.
 Note that the window will never "round down"; your originally requested region will always fit within the window provided.